Test Administration Features

 Summative ELPAC

 Students in K–2 write their responses to the ELPAC Writing domain in paper Answer Books.
-LEAs mail the completed Answer Books to ETS for scoring.
+LEAs mail the completed Answer Books for scoring.

 The Speaking domain for all grade levels and grade spans must be administered using the TDS.
-The TE scores a student’s responses in the moment, either by entering scores directly into the DEI or onto the Speaking Student Score Sheet, to be entered as soon as possible following the administration, preferably the same day in the DEI; this is discussed further in the Scoring the Speaking Domain Locally subsection of this manual.
+The TE scores a student’s responses in the moment, either by entering scores directly into the DEI or onto the Speaking Student Score Sheet, to be entered as soon as possible following the administration—preferably the same day—in the DEI; this is discussed further in the Scoring the Speaking Domain Locally section of this manual.

 Additionally, for the Summative ELPAC, field test items will be included in some test forms.
 LEAs will be assigned a test form and will be notified of the test form assignment prior to the start of the testing window and before training is available.
 For more information, as well as a tool for looking up the forms assignment, refer to the Summative ELPAC Form Assignments web page.